 An algorithm compares and matches segments, grouping emails and attachments from the same conversation—known as a family—together into a neat thread.
 Next, the technology analyzes the text, sent time, attachments (and their text), and the sender of each email to determine uniqueness or inclusiveness.

 Inclusive email messages contain the most complete content—all the text and attachments in a whole email family.
 Conversely, non-inclusive emails are those with text and attachments that are contained in another (inclusive) email.
 In other words, if a user reviews only the inclusive messages, they will have read all content in the email family.

 By reviewing inclusive messages, rather than non-inclusive messages, your team bypasses redundant content, reducing the number of documents they need to review.

 As you can verify in your own inbox, emails can have tens—sometimes even hundreds—of segments, some of which are potentially important to your investigation (“Want to commit fraud with me?”) and others that are just fluff (“Thanks for your help!”).

-When you don’t use email threading, you’re setting your reviewers up to only see portions of those long chains—sometimes just the “fluff,” even though there may be more to the story.
+When you don’t use email threading for e-Discovery, you’re setting your reviewers up to only see portions of those long chains—sometimes just the “fluff,” even though there may be more to the story.

 For example, say there are 10 messages in an email family.
 If these 10 messages were batched to reviewers without using email threading, they would be mixed into the data set as separate messages with no particular order or grouping.

 Not only does this open the door to reviewing the first message 10 times—once on its own, once as a segment in the second message, once as a segment in the third message, and so on—but it also increases the chance that your reviewer will miss potentially responsive information because they’re only getting part of a larger conversation, making it difficult to make an accurate coding decision.